polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 struct RegionSchema {
     // Relay-chain block number at which this region becomes active.
     start: u32,
-    // Duration of the region in relay-chain blocks, i.e. it ends at start + duration
+    // The end point of the region in relay-chain blocks, i.e. it ends at start + duration.
+Note that endpoints are flexible up to `SCHEDULING_LENIENCE`.
-    duration: u32,
+    // This may be `None`, in the case that the true endpoint is only determined later.
+    end: Option<u32>,
     // The maximum number of blocks which can be made in the region.
     // `None` signifies that the maximum should be limited only by the duration and rate.
     maximum: Option<u32>,